Putting the self-care of user researchers at the heart of Service Design, by combining therapeutic and user research practices to reduce trauma.

 About ResearchU

-We are a user research consultancy specialising in the delivery of all aspects of user research and training.
+We specialise in trauma-informed user research training.
 We place a strong emphasis on self-care and how to conduct sensitive research.
 Our services have derived from over 20 years of experience working with trauma and complex needs, in a wide range of settings including, public, private and third sector.
 We combine user research and therapeutic techniques to explore difficult topics, for example; researching death and bereavement.

 Read more about how we use art to encourage self-reflective practice.